KarunakarKotha09/azure-rpi-simulator/README.md

 # Set app settings
 az webapp config appsettings set --resource-group rg-rpi-sim --name azure-rpi-sim-001 \
   --settings EVENTHUB_CONNECTION_STRING="..."
 EVENTHUB_NAME="your-hub"

+### CI / Auto-deploy via GitHub Actions

+This repository includes a GitHub Actions workflow that can deploy to Azure App Service automatically on push to `main`.

+Steps to enable auto-deploy:

+1. In the Azure Portal, go to your Web App → Overview → **Get publish profile** and download the `.PublishSettings` file.
+2. In your GitHub repo, go to **Settings → Secrets and variables → Actions** and add two repository secrets:
+  - `AZURE_WEBAPP_NAME` — the name of your Web App (e.g., `azure-rpi-sim-001`)
+  - `AZURE_WEBAPP_PUBLISH_PROFILE` — the full contents of the publish profile file (open the file and copy the XML)
+3. Push to `main` — the workflow `.github/workflows/deploy-azure.yml` will run, build, and deploy your app.

+Note: You can also use `AZURE_CREDENTIALS` (service principal JSON) instead of a publish profile; update the workflow accordingly.
 ```

 ### Option B: Docker